thebushschool/cpjava/final_projects/readme.md

 ![gd14](gd14.png)
 ![gd15](gd15.png)

-### WE HAVE NOW CONCLUDED PART 3 OF YOUR FINAL PROJECT!!

-### Complete Matrix Implementation of the Backward Propagation portion of the Neural Network with Erros Calculations and Weight adjustments!
+### 3B:  Complete Matrix Implementation of the Backward Propagation portion of the Neural Network with Erros Calculations and Weight adjustments!

 1. step 1
 1. step 2
 1. step 3 ....

+### WE HAVE NOW CONCLUDED PART 3 OF YOUR FINAL PROJECT!!